IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

   * short text description of your project

 ### END OF SEMESTER PRESENTATION
-* Export as a pdf and post on basecamp or on your process website or dropbox.
+* Export as a pdf and post on basecamp

 ### PORTFOLIO WEBSITE
 *NOTE: This is different than your <a href="dm4003_senior_project_blog.md">Senior Project Website</a>.*